kopia/kopia/site/content/docs/Advanced/Ransomware Protection/_index.md

 Follow [these steps](https://learn.microsoft.com/en-us/azure/storage/blobs/versioning-enable) to enable versioning on the storage account and [these steps](https://learn.microsoft.com/en-us/azure/storage/blobs/immutable-policy-configure-version-scope) to enable version-level immutability support on the container or related storage account.

 On Kopia side `--retention-mode COMPLIANCE --retention-period <retention time>` should be set like above.

+### Google protection

+Kopia supports ransomware protection for Google in a similar manner to S3.
+The bucket must have both versioning and object retention enabled.
+When this is configured, the retention mode can be set to either compliance or governance mode.
+In both cases the blobs will be in [Locked](https://cloud.google.com/storage/docs/object-lock#overview) mode.

+On Kopia side `--retention-mode COMPLIANCE --retention-period <retention time>` should be set like above.